 Applying for a Lower Mississippi Delta Initiative Local Heritage Grant

-The grant application portal for the Lower Mississippi Delta Initiative Local Heritage Grants is now CLOSED.
-Please check back for news about future grant cycles.
+Applications for the Lower Mississippi Delta Initiative Local Heritage Grants are currently closed.
+Please check back for updates regarding future grant cycles.

 • Organizations with preservation, conservation, cultural, historical, or archeological missions